The politics of just transitions - reflections from the COP29 Just Transitions Ministerial Roundtable

 Talking to the negotiators gives you an insight into a world of 18-hour workdays and endless arguing over specific wording and contingencies.
 These poor souls must be those who enjoy COP the least, inhabiting the inner sanctums of the sprawling labyrinth away from sunlight and sustenance (albeit less sprawling than last year).

 However the negotiations unfold, keeping the financial and trade-related negotiations siloed from the just transitions agenda - through their separate workstreams on the New Collective Quantified Goal on Climate Finance (NCQG) and their “market” and “non-market” mechanisms for example - makes less and less sense.
-The interconnected nature of decarbonisation requires a systemic approach, joining the dots between all sectors and with just transitions at their core - else we will be failing to seize the transformative potential that the just transition offers.
+The interconnected nature of decarbonisation requires a systemic approach, joining the dots between all sectors and putting just transitions at their core - else we will fail to seize the transformative potential that the just transition offers.

 What does this mean for the rest of us who are not Government Ministers?